Renting a car in Italy in 2024: how to rent, where, necessary documents, tips, resources

 We covered a few essential things to know before getting behind a wheel in Italy, debunked some misconceptions and gave tips on how to avoid the most common mistakes (and fines!).

-Several areas in the country are hard to visit without your own vehicle and a car is invaluable if you want to get even just a little off the beaten track.
+Several areas in the country are hard to visit without your own vehicle and a car is invaluable when I want to get even just a little off the beaten track.

 I hope you find it helpful!